Divine-Star-Software/DivineVoxelEngine/README.md

 **WARNING:**
 Very early development.
 This is not finalized.
 Things will keep changing as development goes forward.
-Things are a little broke right now because I am working on the light engine.
-Should be fixed soon though!
+Fluid mesh is a little broke right now because I am working on the light engine.
+Should be fixed soon though.
+Developing an easy way to add sun light and voxel light sources with multi colored light!

 # What is this?